axibase/atsd/rule-engine/commands.md

 On `OPEN` status, the script executes the disk cleanup procedure on the system where the disk space rule alert is raised, identified with `${upper(entity)}:LZ` placeholder.

-A follow-up action, at the `REPEAT` status, can be configured to cleanup other directories, to bring disk space usage further down.
+A follow-up action on `REPEAT` status, can be configured to cleanup other directories, to further reduce disk space usage.

 #### Prerequisites

-Tivoli Enterprise Services User Interface Extensions installed on the ATSD server.
-To install the component, launch the `install.sh` script and select the `KUE` module from the list.
+Tivoli Enterprise Services User Interface Extensions must be installed on the ATSD server.
+To install this component, launch the `install.sh` script and select the `KUE` module from the list.

 ```txt
   ... installing "Tivoli Enterprise Services User Interface Extensions  V06.30.06.00 for Linux x86_64 R2.6, R3.0 (64 bit)"; please wait.